awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

 **Before you begin**
 + Install or update the SSM Agent on your instances\.
 To patch Linux instances, your instances must be running SSM Agent version 2\.0\.834\.0 or later\.
 For more information, see [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.
 + Configure roles and permissions for Maintenance Windows, a capability of AWS Systems Manager\.
 For more information, see [Setting up Maintenance Windows](sysman-maintenance-permissions.md)\.
-+ Install and configure the AWS Command Line Interface \(AWS CLI\), if you have not already\.
++ Install and configure the AWS Command Line Interface \(AWS CLI\), if you have't already\.

   For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 **To configure Patch Manager and patch instances \(command line\)**

 1. Run the following command to create a patch baseline for Windows named `Production-Baseline`\.
-This patch baseline approves patches for a production environment seven days after they are released\.
-That is, we have tagged the patch baseline to indicate that it is for a production environment\.
+This patch baseline approves patches for a production environment seven days after they're released\.
+That is, we have tagged the patch baseline to indicate that it's for a production environment\.
 **Note**
 The `OperatingSystem` parameter and `PatchFilters` vary depending on the operating system of the target instances the patch baseline applies to\.
 For more information, see [OperatingSystem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-OperatingSystem) and [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html)\.